Report published: March 2015

 Annually, around the world, roughly 6.8 million tons of fish are caught and discarded—thrown overboard dead or dying.
 That is about eight percent of all fish caught by commercial fishermen.

-The European Union recently introduced a new set of laws—known as the landing obligation—under its Common Fisheries Policy (CFP) to address this issue by banning the discarding of unwanted and unmarketable fish.
+In 2014, the European Union introduced a new set of laws—known as the landing obligation—under its Common Fisheries Policy (CFP) to address this issue by banning the discarding of unwanted and unmarketable fish.
 The reformed CFP also requires all overfishing to end by 2015 for the majority of fish stocks and by 2020 for overfishing to end completely.

 Environmental Defense Fund has developed a user-friendly guide to help EU fishermen, fishery managers and Member State regulators find ways to successfully implement the CFP landing obligation requirements.